-Diagram communicating about the steps and outcomes in workflows, processes and computer algorithms.
+Where toRibbon: Design > Diagram > Add >find the FlowStrategic Modeling > Flow Chart

-Options for the Flow Chart DiagramFlow Chart Diagrams can have nested Activities allowing hierarchies to be defined.
-Responsible parties can be defined by the use of swim lanes.
+Chart Diagram Browser window Toolbar : New Diagram icon > Strategic Modeling > Flow Chart Browser window context menu Add Diagram > Strategic Modeling > Flow Chart Usage of the Flow Chart Diagram The Flow Chart Diagram can be used for visualizing, analyzing and communicating about the steps and outcomes in workflows, processes and computer algorithms.
+Options for the Flow Flow Chart Diagrams can have nested Activities allowing hierarchies to be the Flow Activities allowing hierarchies to beChart defined.
+Responsible parties can beDiagram defined by the use of swim lanes.